ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Q: Is this page going to be always visible or should I download things I need from it to my computer?

 A: It did happen once that the 'planets' server became unreachable 2 days before the exam.
-The networking problem was solved in the last minute, but put a lot of stress on those who did not download the preperatory material ahead of time.
+The networking problem was solved in the last minute, putting a lot of stress on those who did not download the preperatory material ahead of time.
 Set up a directory on your computer and download or refresh lecture notes and other files you may need (syllabus etc.) need every week, e.g. during the lecture.

 Midterm exam - general info & preparation

-The exam is in person.
-It starts 16:05 and ends 17:00 on 27 Feb (in class).
-You do the Quiz on the supplied exam (please do not list quiz answers in the exam booklet!)
 Mark the correctness of the sentence (Y/N) in front of the sentence.
 If you answer N, please also circle at least one word or number which is incorrect, otherwise your answer will be treated as a guess (no penalty but no credit, either).

 Written part requires calculations.
 If you need scratch paper for that, use the blank pages of the exam booklet.
 We won't mark those.
 Your final solution must be found legibly written on lined pages.